404-only/Who-am-I-There-is-no-absolutely-safe-system/README.md

 email_send.py: send the photos taken to the attacker's mailbox by sending emails

-Note: no additional program conditions are considered, just implement the function!

 email_send.py file configures your own mailbox and authorization code